 - Shoulder pads extended the shoulder line out past the edge of the natural shoulder.
 This created a masculine shape.

 - Belts were included with almost all dresses.
 They were usually self-fabric belts that matched the dress material.
 An alternative was thin leather belts, sash bow ties, or buttons.
-Nearly all dresses had belts.
+Nearly all daytime dresses had belts.
 This was the one feature that gave a dress some hourglass shape and women some of their feminine beauty back.

 - Masculine or military-inspired pointed collars and lapels replaced the ’30s round collar.